 - Grant funders, such as Scottish Government, where your employment is related to that funding and the sharing is required for audit purposes.

 - NHS Forth Valley where your work is connected with the work of the Integration Joint Board

 - Other employer organisations where there are shared service or supervision arrangements that you work in connection with

 - Pension providers (or potential pension providers) including but not limited to Scottish Public Pensions Agency and Falkirk Council Pension Fund

 - Trade Unions, on the basis of collective bargaining, if you are a member of that trade union

-- Any person specified by you, where you ask us to provide a reference to that person such as financial institutions or prospective employers
+- Any person specified by you, where you ask us to provide a reference or any other information to that person such as financial institutions or prospective employers

 - In the context of the transfer of part our business, to a prospective new employer, for example if the Council decided to set up an arms length organisation to deliver part of its services